python-mario/mario/README.rst

 mario: command-line pipes in Python
 ===================================

-Your favorite plumber 🐍🔧 with your favorite pipes, right in your shell 🐢.
+Your favorite plumbing snake 🐍🔧 with your favorite pipes, right in your shell 🐢.

 .. image:: https://travis-ci.com/python-mario/mario.svg?branch=master